bkis/notyourface/README.md

 - Type: `unknown` (optional)
 - Default: A random seed.

 Optional seed (can be anything: a string, a number, an object, etc.).
-The output will be stable as long as the same seed (with the same set of other options) is used.
+The output will be stable as long as the same seed is used (with the same set of other options).

 ### `size`